vseryakov/backendjs/README.md

 ## Modules

-*By default no system modules are loaded except `bk_user`, it must be configured by the `-preload-modules` config parameter to preload modules from the backendjs/modules/.*
+*By default no system modules are loaded, it must be configured by the `-preload-modules` config parameter to preload modules from the backendjs/modules/.*

 Another way to add functionality to the backend is via external modules specific to the backend, these modules are loaded on startup from the backend